markbirss/CardKB-as-USB-keyboard/README.md

 ## 💻 Script Implementation

-Save the following code CircuitPython folder as your CircuitPython drive: (includes libraries and code)
+Save the following repo CircuitPython folder as your CircuitPython drive: (includes libraries and code)

 ---